Index

 - Humility = modesty, meekness

-- Paramount = major, principal, most
+- Paramount = major, principal, most important

 - Mortify = embarrass, humiliate